-Cardiac Manual of Operations OVERVIEW CARDIAC STUDIES
+Cardiac 2 Manual of Operations OVERVIEW STUDIES

-With the launch of the Continuous Cardiac Compressions (CCC) protocol, data collection forms and the Manual of Operations for all cardiac studies (Epistry, CCC, ALPS) are merged.
 The ROC-web data entry forms detect pre-specified response sequences that determine which data elements are related to a given case.
 Epistry (the ROC cardiac observational database) data elements serve as the basis for the cardiac interventional studies.
-Data variables specific to the CCC and ALPS interventional trials are labeled as such.
+Data variables specific to the interventional trials are labeled as such.
 Data forms within the ROC-web data entry system are programmed to detect site and agency eligibility for enrollment in each of the studies and controls access to related data elements.